gr00T0x/LSE_Scraper/README.md

 * It uses no external libraries and only urllib.request for making requests to the website.

-* Regular expression was used to get the desired fields from the LSE tables.
+* Regular expressions were used to get the desired fields from the LSE tables.